jefferyrosario/dsc-mod-1-project-Movie-Analysis-EDA/README.md

 ## Introduction

 Want to understand better understand which movies you may want to invest in?
-This repo contains just that information.
+This repo contains just that information at an analytical level.
+This repo contains an analysis on a few datasets combined from 3 websites: IMDB.com, TheMovieDB.com and RottenTomatoes.com.

 ## Contents